Estimate Time8 min

 If there are people dependent on your income, then a term life insurance policy is essential.
 As Jill Maher, head of term life insurance at Fidelity Investments Life Insurance Company, puts it, "Protection is one of the primary pillars of a financial plan."

-First, you have to figure out how much coverage you may need.
+First you have to figure out how much coverage you may need.
 Fidelity suggests purchasing enough life insurance to replace any potential lost income from now until retirement.
 The amount you need may increase as you earn more and then decrease as you get closer to retirement.
 A general guideline suggests aiming for 10 to 12 times your annual salary and adjusting that to your personal needs.
-Our Term Insurance Quote Tool1 can help determine an approximate coverage amount and provide a quote.
+Our Term Insurance Quote Tool2 can help determine an approximate coverage amount and provide a quote.

-Next, you have to decide the policy term that is right for you.
+Next you have to decide the policy term that is right for you.
 A term life insurance policy covers you over a set term, or specific number of years.
 These policies have a fixed premium during their term period.
 After the term period ends, you can choose to continue the coverage, but the premiums increase significantly and may change every year.
 For any policy, check if you have a guaranteed right to renew.

 A few things to bear in mind: